its-rajesh/Wave-U-Net/README.md

 |SDR| __1.166956417870889__ | |

-### Standard MUSDB18HQ
+## Standard MUSDB18HQ

 > MUSDB18HQ is internally artificially bleeded to evaluate the performance on the effeect on leakage.
 Source is maintained dominant and other sources is bleeded to it with a volume reduction of 20dB.
+Trained on (Wave-U-Net)[https://github.com/f90/Wave-U-Net-Pytorch] network.

 ### Results: